 The medical device industry is highly competitive and subject to rapid change and technological advancements.
 Therefore, it is important to our business that we continue to enhance our product offerings and introduce new products.
 Developing products is expensive and time-consuming and could divert management's attention away from our business.
 We may not be successful in developing new products or enhancements to existing products.
+Further, as occurred with the Airwear wrap product that we licensed in October 2018 and terminated in July 2020, we may expend financial, management and operational resources on products that we are not able to successfully commercialize.

 Our ability to develop and commercialize additional products or enhancements to existing products will depend on several factors, including our ability to:

-- properly identify and anticipate physician and patient needs; - develop and introduce new products or product enhancements in a timely manner; - avoid infringing upon the intellectual property rights of third parties; - demonstrate the safety and efficacy of new products with data from clinical studies; - obtain the necessary regulatory clearances or approvals for new products or product enhancements; - be fully FDA-compliant with the development, manufacturing and marketing of new devices or modified products; - provide adequate training to potential users of our products; - secure adequate coverage and reimbursement for our products; and - develop an effective and dedicated sales and marketing team.
+- properly identify and anticipate physician and patient needs; - develop and introduce new products or product enhancements in a timely manner; - avoid infringing upon the intellectual property rights of third parties; - demonstrate the safety and efficacy of new products with data from clinical studies;

+- obtain the necessary regulatory clearances or approvals for new products or product enhancements; - be fully FDA-compliant with the development, manufacturing and marketing of new devices or modified products; - provide adequate training to potential users of our products; - · secure adequate coverage and reimbursement for our products; and - develop an effective and dedicated sales and marketing team.